wolfSSL/wolfssl-examples/SGX_Linux/README.md

 pointer between trusted and untrusted code for more security.

 ## Prerequisites
+Must have a copy of wolfSSL from either the website or github.

+To download a stable release head on over to https://www.wolfssl.com/download/ and look for the wolfssl-x.x.x.zip (latest release)

+To grab a copy of the development master use `git clone https://github.com/wolfssl/wolfssl.git
+NOTE: When cloning the github repository one must first run `./autogen.sh` from the root directory of wolfSSL to generate the configure script.
+Next run `./configure`.

+The result of running the configure script will be an auto-generated options.h header file which is required to build the sgx static library.

+Once the autogen.sh script and the first configure have been run to setup the options.h you can now go the SGX directory and follow the README instructions referenced in the line below.

 First create the trusted static wolfssl library from `<wolfssl-root>/IDE/LINUX-SGX`.
 Steps for creating the static library can be found in `<wolfssl-root>/IDE/LINUX-SGX/README.md`